Rolv-Arild/Necto/README.md

 This is Tecko, our community machine learning Rocket League bot.
 This is the 3rd generation of the bot and its learning to play 1's, 2's, and 3's thanks to RLGym.
-Our end goalis making a version that can take down pros!
+Our end goal is making a version that can take down pros!

-Fun fact, Tecko has the same number of neurons as a real life gecko!
+Fun fact, Tecko has the same number of neurons some real life geckos!

 V1: Necto <br/>
 V2: Nexto <br/>
-V3: Tecko
+V3: IN PROGRESS: Tecko <br/>
+V4: IN PROGRESS: SSL/Pro Trained<br/>

 [Watch Nexto V2 go up against RLCS Pros FairyPeak, Breezi, Aztral, Kaydop, and more on our YouTube channel!](https://www.youtube.com/c/RLGym/videos)